-Help make masks for hospital staff!
-There is a HUGE and ever growing need for more masks.
+There is an ever growing need for more masks.
 While these are not medical grade, they are better than nothing, and can fit over N95 masks or other filtering masks.
-They can also be used in other areas of the hospital, freeing up the medical grade masks for the ER workers on the front line.
 We have communicated with a local hospital about desired specifications and they have approved this design.
-They need masks ASAP.
 The pattern is adapted from craftpassion.com.

 • main fabric - at least 8” x 12”